just4jc/corda/docs/source/key-concepts-data-model.rst

 The following diagram illustrates the elements contained within a transaction:

 .. image:: resources/transaction.png
+:scale: 80%
+    :align: center

     Beyond inputs and outputs, transactions may also contain **commands**, small data packets that the platform does not interpret itself but which can parameterise execution of the contracts.
 They can be thought of as arguments to the verify function.
 Each command has a list of **public keys** associated with it.
 The platform ensures that the transaction is signed by every key listed in the commands before the contracts start to execute.
 Thus, a verify